 Since being home I have had the privilege of working here at La Quaintrelle, this unique and lovely little treasure of a place has brought me so much joy!
 I have a love for little quirky and unique items - whatever that may be!
 I enjoy seeing customers come in and fall in love with something that makes their day a little brighter.

 What's your guilty pleasure?

-My guilty pleasure would have to be Netflix days, curled up with some tea and sweets.
+My guilty pleasure would have to be Netflix days, curled up with some tea.

 What is the best thing you've ever read, watched, or listened to?

 It's hard to pick just one thing!
 This quote by C.S Lewis is one I love.

 “Imagine yourself as a living house.
 God comes in to rebuild that house.
 At first, perhaps, you can understand what He is doing.
 He is getting the drains right and stopping the leaks in the roof and so on; you knew that those jobs needed doing and so you are not surprised.
 But presently He starts knocking the house about in a way that hurts abominably and does not seem to make any sense.
 What on earth is He up to?
 The explanation is that He is building quite a different house from the one you thought of - throwing out a new wing here, putting on an extra floor there, running up towers, making courtyards.
 You thought you were being made into a decent little cottage: but He is building a palace.
 He intends to come and live in it Himself.”